xiaoniuniu89/giglep4/TESTING.md

 <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1648720621/Screenshot_from_2022-03-31_10-56-11_joskcb.png"/>

 ### Chrome
-- No issues on this browser, the app works as expected.
+- No issues with this browser, the app works as expected.

 ### Firefox
 - Chatbox looks much nicer on this browser.
 No major issues on this browser, the app works as expected.